-Chicken thighs and drumsticks are browned and then braised in Brown Mustard veal demi glace sauce.
-The collagen in the veal demi coats the chicken with such a thick glaze that it makes your lips stick together.
-Sticky Lips Chicken is a flavorful treat.
+Chicken thighs and drumsticks are browned and then braised in Brown Mustard Veal Demi Glace Sauce.
+The collagen in the veal demi glace coats the chicken with such a thick sticky glaze, hence the title, Sticky Lips Chicken.

 I’ve been hearing a lot about Marczyk Fine Foods lately, so talked the hubby into leaving our suburban bubble for a Saturday morning field trip into the city for a visit.
 The mission?… to make their Sticky Lips Chicken recipe.